m-kareem/YorkUphysLab/YorkUphysLab/Tektronix/class_doc.md

    - `waveform_1`: An array-like object representing the values of the first waveform.
    - `waveform_2`: An array-like object representing the values of the second waveform (to be phase-shifted).
    - `total_time`: A float representing the total time of the waveform.
-   - `phase_shift`: A float representing the phase shift value in degrees.
+   - `phi`: A float representing the phase shift value in degrees.

 2. **Calculate Phase in the Range [0, 360):**
    ```python